 Third, invest in a silicone baking mat (preferably with a circular imprint to guide your rolling) and a roll of parchment paper.
 Both are widely available on-line and in kitchen specialty shops.
 Place the dough ball in the center of a lightly floured silicone mat, sprinkle a bit of flour over the dough and then cover with a piece of parchment paper.
 Roll the dough out gently on top of the parchment paper.
 Peel away the parchment paper and then gently fold the dough crust into a pie plate.

-Fourth, use a basic pie crust recipe (1-1/4 cups of pastry flour, 6 tablespoons very cold vegan butter, 1/2 teaspoon of salt, and 5-6 tablespoons of cold water).
+Fourth, use a basic pie crust recipe (1-1/4 cups of pastry flour, 6 tablespoons very cold vegan butter, 1/2 teaspoon of salt, and 5-6 tablespoons of cold water or a combination of ice cold water and vodka.
+Vodka provides liquidity making the crust easy to work with but the alcohol burns off leaving a flakier crust).
 This recipe will make both a bottom and top crust for an 8-inch pie (but not for a 9 or 10-inch pie).

 Fifth, don’t over handle the dough or the crust will be tough.
 Roll and patch.
 Don’t re-roll.